canjs/canjs/index.md

 </div>
 {% endhighlight %}

-This technique is used to add data, especially model instances to an element's data like:
+This technique is commonly used to add data, especially model instances, to an element like:

 {% highlight erb %}
 <% list(todos, function(todo){ %>